What’s this all about?

-Or, as my mother puts it, “She reads the news for you.”
+“She reads the news for you.” — My mother

 Once you subscribe, you’ll get an update delivered straight to your inbox (usually) at 8am every Saturday morning, ready for you to peruse at leisure over your weekend.

-I’m doing this newsletter as a hobby—which prompted a friend to ask, “Why do your hobbies look so much like your work?!”—so I’m offering it for free.
-I believe in the importance of delivering comprehensive yet digestible updates about Singapore to Singaporeans and non-Singaporeans alike, so I don’t want to cut off anyone’s access by asking for money.
+I believe in the importance of delivering comprehensive-yet-digestible updates about Singapore to Singaporeans and non-Singaporeans alike, so I don’t want to cut off anyone’s access by putting it all behind a paywall.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.